This is another posting from my history of schools findings.

 Later Heads wrote more, and as the book filled up over the years they would regularly be writing a page or more.

-The school was in a village with a population of 500 or so near Banbury, around halfway between London to Birmingham, and the book covers the period from the mid-1880s to 1906.
+The school was in a village with a population of 500 or so near Banbury, around halfway between London and Birmingham, and the book covers the period from the mid-1880s to 1906.
 Typically, roll numbers were around 75 with an infants class and another class for older children.

 It was a rural community and children were often away from school helping with duties like potato-picking and harvesting, and others I’ve never heard of – “leasing”, and “birdminding”.
 A consequence of the 1870 Act was that the authorities were pretty strict about attendance, with visits from the attendance officer and the attendance registers being audited frequently.
 Later Heads would state the percentage attendance for both classes every week, but even so clearly had the authority to use some discretion (on one occasion the Head decided not to open school on the day Barnum and Bailey’s circus came to town).